Year 4 pupils lead a Thanksgiving assembly

 Head of the Junior School

 The average class size is 16 pupils.
-Our teachers really get to know each individual child’s needs, stretching and inspiring the most able whilst supporting and encouraging those whose confidence is still developing.
+This ensures that our teachers really get to know each individual child’s needs, stretching and inspiring the most able whilst supporting and encouraging those whose confidence is still developing.

-Children thrive in the school’s secure and positive environment where every child is made to feel valued, and happy and successful partnerships are developed between home and school.
-Junior School pupils enjoy all the benefits of a small, family-friendly atmosphere with the added advantages of spacious grounds, unbeatable facilities and wonderful resources.
+Children thrive in the school’s secure and positive environment where every child is made to feel valued and happy, whilst successful partnerships are developed between home and school.
+Junior School pupils enjoy all the benefits of a small, family-friendly atmosphere with the added advantages of spacious grounds, unbeatable facilities and plentiful resources.

-80 individual and group music and drama (LAMDA) lessons are taken by Junior School pupils in an average week.
-Individual tuition is available on many different instruments: strings, woodwind, brass, percussion, piano and voice.
+90 individual and group music and drama (LAMDA) lessons are taken by Junior School pupils in an average week.
+Individual tuition is available on many different instruments: strings, (including harp), woodwind, brass, percussion, piano and voice.

 All pupils, from Reception up to Year 6, receive specialist-taught class music lessons.
-The school also offers many opportunities for extra-curricular music-making, including Choir, Orchestra and Samba Band, with many occasions for pupils to perform and share their talents.
+The school also offers many opportunities for extra-curricular music-making, including Choir, Orchestra and String Ensemble, with many occasions for pupils to perform and share their talents throughout the year.

 Concert trips, recitals and workshops regularly enhance pupils' experience, and cross-curricular events ensure that connections are made between music and other aspects of their education.

-19 Junior School pupils were awarded a Scholarship to St Lawrence College Senior School for September 2017.
+13 Junior School pupils were awarded a scholarship to St Lawrence College Senior School for September 2018.
 With high standards and expectations, all Junior School pupils are encouraged to persevere to gain success, whether it be academically, on the sports field or in the arts.
 As pupils progress through the Junior School they are prepared for academic entrance to our Senior School or for the 11+ Kent Test, ensuring the very best outcome for each child.

 Children learn the value of fitness, co-operative teamwork, good sportsmanship and many other skills which complement their academic education, as well as playing competitive fixtures against other schools.